EMOTIONS & YOUR NERVOUS SYSTEM

 New research now shows that you can consciously choose to influence the development of your mind and emotions.

-The Biology of Belief, cellular biologist Bruce Lipton, PhD shares current biomedical research about how your beliefs become your biology.
+It’s been discovered that your heart functions as a complex information and networking center.
+In his book, The Biology of Belief, cellular biologist Bruce Lipton, PhD shares current biomedical research about how your beliefs become your biology.
 With each heart beat, your heart communicates with your body, heart and brain through your nervous system, hormonal system, electromagnetic fields and other energetic pathways.
 These internal communication networks also affect the way you perceive your reality which greatly influences the emotions you experience.

 Your emotions are perfectly reflected in your nervous system.